 Turkey Creek CD's Board of Supervisors

-The five-member Turkey Creek CD Board of Supervisors include: Bill Alt, President, Jane Rhodes, Vice-President, Tony Sprecco, Treasurer, Don Stevens, Board Member, and (vacant), Board Member.
-Supporting the Board are its independent contractors Beth Campbell and Jeanne Segars.
+The current five-member Turkey Creek CD Board of Supervisors include: Jane Rhodes, President; Charlene Mascarenas, Vice-President; Don Stevens, Board Member; Betty Alt, Board Member; and (vacant), Board Member.
+Supporting the Board are its independent contractors Beth Campbell, Carl Beeman, and Jeanne Segars.

 The Turkey Creek CD Board could not do its job without the support and technical assistance of the local Natural Resources Conservation Service and the Pueblo County Board of County Commissioners and various offices in the Pueblo County Government.
 Our job is made easier because of support from the South Pueblo County Conservation District, the Colorado State Conservation Board, the Colorado Association of Conservation Districts, the Colorado State Department of Agriculture, the Colorado State Land Board, and a host of other conservation agencies working for a noxious-weed-free Colorado.